marydodo/vault/README.md

 ### What is Vault?

 Vault is a tool for securely managing access to secrets.
+It is a storage for all secrets.
+Vault uses an API server which performs operations and client requests on secrets.
+Vault uses multiple types of [secret engines](### What are Secrets Engines?) which can support each type of secret that can be supported.

 Secrets are sets of different credentials such as *authentication* to a system or *authorization* to a system such as database usernames and passwords, API tokens, or TLS certificates.

 ### What problems does Vault solve?

-Vault provides a central location which promises to encrypt everything both at rest inside of Vault as well as in transit between Vault and any of the clients that want to access it.
+Vault addresses the problem of managing sensitive information.

+Database credentials and API Keys are some examples of sensitive information that we need to store and make available to our applications in a secure way.

+Vault controls all aspects of a sensitive piece of information: its generation, storage, usage and, last but not least, its revocation.
+Vault encrypts all data with an encryption key before writing it to the store.
+This encryption key is encrypted by yet another key – the master key.

 Vaults key feature to help solve the task of securely managing access to secrets are: